-In an interview on Fox News Channel last month, Trump praised his press release strategy.
+In an interview on Fox News Channel last month, Trump praised his news release strategy.

 “It’s better than Twitter, much more elegant than Twitter,” he said, according to the Hill.
 “And Twitter now is very boring.”

-But being reinstated on Facebook would be a major win for Trump to reclaim his personal brand of communication — a way to speak directly to supporters in his own, unfiltered words.
+But being reinstated on Facebook would have been a major win for Trump to reclaim his personal brand of communication — a way to speak directly to supporters in his own, unfiltered words.